 There’s no doubt that certain automotive repairs and tasks are better left to the experts.
 Undertaking some jobs without the necessary know-how or equipment can be a recipe for disaster.

-On the other end of the spectrum though are many simple operations.
-You don’t have to have an advanced home garage or a degree to perform many automotive maintenance tasks yourself.
+On the other end of the spectrum, though, are many simple operations that don’t require an advanced home garage or a degree.
+Learning how to put air in tires is one such task.

 Skill Level: Beginner.